APSCatx/club/Operations/MatchDirector_Procedure.md

   - Verify the presence of the correct number of targets per stage.
   - Ensure that all steel targets are freshly painted for visibility and scoring accuracy.
   - Verify that activators are calibrated and that they and all supporting eqipment is fully staked in.
+  - Ensure that all steel targetry is close to a berm and / or that misses will impact a berm.

 ### New Shooter Briefing
 First-time participants require orientation to understand club rules and safety procedures.